 The cover letter acts as the transmittal letter.
-The cover letters are very commonly used by the bidders to avail the lookout of the proposal as a brief version.
+The cover letters are very commonly used by the bidders to avail of the lookout of the proposal as a brief version.

 1. Title page

-This section of the business proposal document contains the name of the person who is selling the proposal, the company’s name of the seller, the person or company’s name to whom the proposal is submitted and the submission date of the proposal.
+This section of the business proposal document contains the name of the person who is selling the proposal, the company’s name of the seller, the person or company’s name to whom the proposal is submitted, and the submission date of the proposal.

 2. Table of contents

-This section is not necessarily used in short business proposals, whereas sometimes used in the long and complex ones.
+This section is not necessarily utilize in short business proposals, whereas sometimes used in the long and complex ones.
 Sometimes, the client company has different departments to review different sections of the proposals, in such cases a table of contents may help.
 The reader can get the knowledge that which particular section belongs to which page and directly jump over that.

 In case you are sending the web version of the business proposal, the table of contents should be added in the clickable format, to make it easy for the readers to jump through different sections.

 3. Executive summary

 You need to include summary section here or you can covey it at the cover letter.
 It contains a summary of the advantages of buying the products or services from your company and how it can help to solve the issues.

 Sometimes if the client doesn’t want to read the entire proposal, the executive summary can help them to understand how your proposal is helpful for them to solve their problem.